surniaulula/wpsso/readme.txt

 **Version 6.1.0 (2019/09/01)**

-**Release Highlight:** Moved custom cropping selections to the Document SSO metabox in attachment editing pages.
+Moved custom image cropping selections to the Document SSO metabox in attachment editing pages.

 * **New Features**
 	* None.